-Note: This feature is not available in the Episode GUI client, and requires Episode API Support.
-For more information see the Episode Advanced User's Guide.
+Note: This feature is now available in both the Episode CLI and in the GUI client with the Episode Engine license.
+For CLI details, see the Episode Advanced User's Guide.

 Select a sequence of TGA images as an input format for conversion to video.
-24-bit graphics and an alpha channel are supported.
+An alpha channel and 24-bit graphics are supported.